Health Care Information Systems Minor

 - Qualified faculty.
 Most faculty members hold doctoral degrees and have a wide breadth of experience in the industry.

 - Competent advisors are available to all students.

-- The School of CIS has its own dedicated state-of-the-art computer labs for hands-on experience.
+- The School of Computing has its own dedicated state-of-the-art computer labs for hands-on experience.
 A premier data communications lab and computer architecture lab are also available.

-- The School of CIS will prepare you to begin successful careers in any of US News & World Report's "10 Best Technology Jobs in 2019."
+- The School of Computing will prepare you to begin successful careers in some of the best technology jobs in the industry.